AmeenKhan12345/Sentiment_Analysis_of_Code-Mixed-Hinglish-Text/README.md

 ## Contact

-For questions or feedback, please open an issue in the GitHub repository or contact [your-email@example.com].
+For questions or feedback, please open an issue in the GitHub repository.